julian-swart/big_rock/README.md

   - The relationship of boat brand and amount of billfish caught.

-  - The relationship of the boat's port city and amount of billfish caught.
+  - The relationship of the boat's port city/state and amount of billfish caught.

   - Do the above relationships differ if the fish was released or boated?